Ampersand25/Store-Management-System/README.md

 <hr>

 ![Seventeenth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2017.png)
-<p align="center"><strong>Image 17</strong> - selecting an item from the list, that displays the items from the shopping cart (buy list), from "Cos de cumparaturi" window</p>
+<p align="center"><strong>Image 17</strong> - selecting an item from the list, that displays the items from the shopping cart (buy list), from "Cos de cumparaturi" window (the slected item/product from the shopping cart will be colored in green in the list and a window containing the product's specifications (name, type, price and producer) will be displayed on the screen)</p>
 <hr>

 ![Eighteenth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2018.png)
-<p align="center"><strong>Image 18</strong> - selecting a cell from the table, that displays the items from the shopping cart (buy list), from "Cos de cumparaturi" window</p>
+<p align="center"><strong>Image 18</strong> - selecting a cell from the table, that displays the items from the shopping cart (buy list), from "Cos de cumparaturi" window ("Nume", "Tip", "Pret" and "Producator" line edits will be updated with the selected item's information).
+Line edit for type (the one with the label "Tip") and line edit for price (the one with the label "Pret" are both readonly which means that cannot be modified)</p>
 <hr>

 ![Nineteenth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2019.png)
-<p align="center"><strong>Image 19</strong> - searching for a product/item in the shopping cart (the total number of products with the searched name/type/price/producer will be displayed inside a message box)</p>
+<p align="center"><strong>Image 19</strong> - searching for a product/item in the shopping cart (the total number of products with the searched name/type/price/producer will be displayed inside a message box).
+The search is not case sensitive and the searched string is trimmed before calling the search (the trimmed search text will be searched in the shopping cart's list)</p>
 <hr>

 ![Twentieth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2020.png)
-<p align="center"><strong>Image 20</strong> - exporting the shopping cart's content to a CSV (Comma-Separated Values) and an HTML (HyperText Markup Language) files (the name of the file will be "shopping" + the extension of the file (.csv for CSV file and .html for the HTML file)).
+<p align="center"><strong>Image 20</strong> - exporting the shopping cart's content to a CSV (Comma-Separated Values) and an HTML (HyperText Markup Language) files (the name of the file will be "shopping" + the extension of the file (.csv for the CSV file and .html for the HTML file)).
 CSV file can be opened with Notepad, Notepad++ or Excel (recommended).
-Meanwhile, HTML file can be opened with one of the following: Notepad, Notepad++ or a web browser (recommended) like Google Chrome, Mozilla Firefox or Internet Edge</p>
+Meanwhile, HTML file can be opened with one of the following: Notepad, Notepad++ or a web browser (recommended) like Google Chrome, Mozilla Firefox or Internet Explorer/Edge</p>
 <hr>

 ![Twenty-first Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2021.png)
-<p align="center"><strong>Image 21</strong> - confirmation message (message box) for closing the "Cos de cumparaturi" window (the window will be closed only if the "Yes" option will be clicked by the user)</p>
+<p align="center"><strong>Image 21</strong> - confirmation message (message box (QMessageBox element)) for closing the "Cos de cumparaturi" window (the window will be closed only if the "Yes" option will be clicked/selected by the user)</p>
 <hr>

 ![Twenty-second Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2022.png)
-<p align="center"><strong>Image 22</strong> - content of "shopping.csv" export file opened using Excel program (you can see all the products/items from the shopping cart and the quantity of each product)</p>
+<p align="center"><strong>Image 22</strong> - content of "shopping.csv" export file opened using Excel program (you can see all the products/items from the shopping cart and the quantity of each product inside an Excel table)</p>
 <hr>

 ![Twenty-third Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2023.png)
-<p align="center"><strong>Image 23</strong> - content of "shopping.html" export file opened using Google Chrome web browser (you can see all the products/items from the shopping cart and the quantity of each product).
-Note: this export file is an old version of the export file into a HTML file feature</p>
+<p align="center"><strong>Image 23</strong> - content of "shopping.html" export file opened using Google Chrome web browser (you can see all the products/items from the shopping cart and the quantity of each product inside a table HTML element).
+Note: this export file is an old version of the export file into a HTML file feature (it uses HTML and Bootstrap)</p>
 <hr>

 ![Twenty-fourth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2024.png)
-<p align="center"><strong>Image 24</strong> - content of "shopping.html" export file opened using Google Chrome web browser (you can see all the products/items from the shopping cart and the quantity of each product).
+<p align="center"><strong>Image 24</strong> - content of "shopping.html" export file opened using Google Chrome web browser (you can see all the products/items from the shopping cart and the quantity of each product inside a table HTML element).
 In the bottom of the page we can see the total number of products from the shopping list with the total price.
-Note: this export file is the new version of the export file into a HTML file feature</p>
+Note: this export file is the new version of the export file into a HTML file feature (it uses HTML (h1, fieldset, legend, table, thead, tbody, label and more HTML elements are used in the page), CSS (for styling the document) and JavaScript (for creating a sortable table behaviour for the table from the web page))</p>
 <hr>

 ![Twenty-fifth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2025.png)
-<p align="center"><strong>Image 25</strong> - sorting the table from export HTML file ascending after price ("Pret" column).
-Note: the table is sortable which means that if the user clicks on a header, all the lines/rows/records from the table will be sorted ascending/descending based on the values from the column which contains the clicked header.
+<p align="center"><strong>Image 25</strong> - sorting the table from export HTML file in ascending order after price ("Pret" column).
+Note: the table is sortable which means that if the user clicks on a header ("#", "Nume", "Tip", "Pret", "Producator", "Cantitate"), all the lines/rows/records from the table will be sorted ascending/descending based on the values from the column which contains the clicked header.
 For example, if we click on "Producator" header then all products/items from the table will be sorted in ascending order after producer attribute/field.
 If we click again on "Producer" header then the products/items will be sorted in descending order</p>
 <hr>

 ![Twenty-sixth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2026.png)
-<p align="center"><strong>Image 26</strong> - overview of the application (all existing windows)</p>
+<p align="center"><strong>Image 26</strong> - overview of the application with all existing windows</p>
 <hr>

 <strong>TODO</strong>: